Cherenkov Example

 Plotting with the GEMC Analyzer

-Run GEMC with 1 event first.
-The default YAML file writes cherenkov_t0_digitized.csv and cherenkov_t0_true_info.csv.
+Run GEMC with 1 events first.
+The default YAML file writes the analyzer CSV streams.

 gemc cherenkov.yaml -n=1